-No Туре Types of fishermen's livelihood strategy Numbers of respondents % 1 А Fishermen who do not make changes their livelihood strategy 0 - 2 В Fishermen who carry out fisheries intensification and extensification activities, (i) only 6 6,12 3 С Fishermen who diversify agriculture and non-agriculture, (d) only 34 34,69 4 D Fishermen carry out a temporary migration livelihood 0 - 5 E strategy (m) only Fishermen who carry out fisheries intensification/ extensification and diversification on agriculture/ non-agriculture, (i) and (d) 44 44,90 6 F Fishermen who carry out intensification / extensification and temporary migration, (i) and (m) 2 2,04 7 G Fishermen who diversify their agriculture/ non-agriculture and do temporary migration; (d) and (m) 4 4,08 8 Н Fishermen who carry out fishing intensification, agriculture/non-agriculture, diversification and temporary migratio, (i), (d) and (m) 8 8,16 Total 98 100
+No Туре Types of fishermen's livelihood strategy Numbers of respondents % 1 А Fishermen who do not make changes their livelihood strategy 0 - 2 В Fishermen who carry out fisheries intensification and extensification activities, (I) only б 6,12 3 С Fishermen who diversify agriculture and non-agriculture, (D) only 34 34,69 4 D Fishermen carry out a temporary migration livelihood strategy (M) only 0 - 5 E Fishermen who carry out fisheries intensification/ extensification and diversification on agriculture/ non-agriculture, (I) and (M) 44 44,90 6 F Fishermen who carry out intensification / extensification and temporary migration, (I) and (M) $% \left({{\rm{T}}} \right)$ 2 2,04 7 G Fishermen who diversify their agriculture/ non-agriculture and do temporary migration; (D) and (M) 4 4,08 8 Н Fishermen who carry out fishing intensification, agriculture/non-agriculture, diversification and temporary migratio, (I), (D) and (M) 8,16 Total 98 100

 The results of the analysis of identifying the livelihood strategies of fishermen in Guguk Malalo indicate that the livelihood strategies that are mostly (44.90% of 98 fishermen) carried out by fishermen are Type E, where in order to face vulnerability, fishermen will carry out the (i) and (d) alternative strategies.
 This (i) alternative strategy related to their activities in increasing the number of fishing gears, minimizing fishing nets and expanding their fishing areas.
 While, their (d) alternative strategy are related to their involvement in one or more activities such as rice farming (food crops), gardening, paid labor on farming or building construction, livestock raising, trading, processing of fish products, sewing, motor or car workshops, motorcycle taxi driver, working officially in governmental offices, and working as office security.
-The diversity of livelihood strategies of those fishermen representing their ability to overcome the vulnerability of their livelihoods from lakes, so that this can support the security of their sustainable livelihoods.
+The diversity of livelihood strategies of those the neighboring nagari or district.

-Furthermore, the Type F livelihood strategies is the less strategies (only 2% of 98 fishermen) that were carried out by fishermen in the study site.
-Fishermen in this type, combining their alternative strategy in fishing intensification / extensification activities with the temporary migration, working as paid labor or trading in the neighboring nagari or district.
 Meanwhile, 2 (two) other livelihood strategies were not carried out by fishermen, namely Type A and Type D are not existed currently.
 In short, this figure shows that there are no fishermen who are passive in facing the vulnerability context they experience.
 In order to meet their needs at least they will try to carry out fisheries intensification / extensification activities to follow the trends of other fishermen in Nagari Guguak Malalo.

-3.3 Access of fishermen to their livelihood assets
+Access of fishermen to their livelihood assets